-1 LaPierre is to dismiss the four causes of action asserted 2 against him on the grounds that they are --3 I'm sorry.
+LaPierre is to dismiss the four causes of action asserted against him on the grounds that they are --

+THE COURT: I'm sorry.
 Hang on just one second.

-THE COURT: We just lost our -- unless you have people listening who you 4 don't want to proceed without, we'll just keep going.
-5 I'm happy to keep going, your Honor.
-6 MR. CORRELL: 7 THE COURT: Okay.
-And I'm almost finished.
-8 MR. CORRELL: 9 But the point is is that these claims against Mr. 10 LaPierre do not pass Grasso muster.
-And, Judge, Chief Judge 11 Kaye wrote an elegant opinion that was unanimous and laid 12 out the reasoning, and I thought that the Appellate Division 13 did a very nice job also of explaining the reasoning.
-14 it's not that the Court has to go back and interpret the 15 statute again.
-It's been interpreted by the Appellate 16 Division First Department and also by the Court of Appeals.
-17 And I'd respectfully submit that that is binding precedent, 18 at least with respect to the unjust enrichment claim, and, I 19 would also argue, with respect to the other claims because 20 if you look at them, you'll see no mention of knowledge of 21 unlawfulness, you'll see no allegation of bad faith.
-And 22 all the Attorney General can do is say, Well, like we've 23 said so many things about so many people that one could 24 reasonably infer bad faith or knowledge of unlawfulness on the part of Mr. LaPierre.
+We just lost our -- unless you have people listening who you don't want to proceed without, we'll just keep going.

+MR. CORRELL: I'm happy to keep going, your Honor.

+MR. CORRELL: And I'm almost finished.

+But the point is is that these claims against Mr. LaPierre do not pass Grasso muster.
+And, Judge, Chief Judge Kaye wrote an elegant opinion that was unanimous and laid out the reasoning, and I thought that the Appellate Division did a very nice job also of explaining the reasoning. it's not that the Court has to go back and interpret the statute again.
+It's been interpreted by the Appellate Division First Department and also by the Court of Appeals.
+And I'd respectfully submit that that is binding precedent, at least with respect to the unjust enrichment claim, and, I would also arque, with respect to the other claims because if you look at them, you'll see no mention of knowledge of unlawfulness, you'll see no allegation of bad faith.
+And all the Attorney General can do is say, Well, like we've said so many things about so many people that one could reasonably infer bad faith or knowledge of unlawfulness on the part of Mr. LaPierre.
 But to get there, you've got to impute to Mr. LaPierre things that other people have done, which the AG alleges were concealed, were done without anyone's knowledge.
+So I respectfully submit that applying the Grasso standard to these claims requires dismissal.
+THE COURT: Thank you.
+Mr. Conley, are you handling this one?
+One-man band.
+MR. CONLEY: As a threshold matter, however the defendants want to qualify it, we're on motions to dismiss that are barred by the single motion rule, and these arguments should've been included in their original set of motions that were denied by this Court, but were not.
+With respect to the arguments by Mr. Frazer and Mr. LaPierre's counsel, we are confident that on a full record, we will establish all of the causes of action that's pled in the complaint, including the causes of action asserted against them.